WordPress-Add-New-Post-screen-rubber-stamped-with-red-REJECTED

 • You don’t really see the point any more.

 Third, the likelihood of you seeing results from a couple of sporadically created articles is close to zero.
-Writing and publishing effective content needs to be done regularly and consistently, which takes commitment.
-If you can’t make that commitment, hire a content writer who can.
+Writing and publishing effective content needs to be done regularly and consistently.
+And this is a commitment many businesses just can’t make without the support of a content strategist.

 You’ve found a content writer who you think can do the job, but you’re still not sure.